NthPortal/scala-platform/README.md

 }
 ```

-with the methods returning the appropriate value on each platform.
+with the constants having the appropriate value on each platform.